mont-y-001/TailorHub_Full_Stack/README.md

 A digital platform connecting customers with local tailors 📌 About the Project

-Tailor Hub is a MERN-stack web application built for your KIET College Project.
+Tailor Hub is a MERN-stack web application built as part of a KIET College Web Development Project.
-The platform helps local tailors go online and makes it easier for customers to book tailoring and alteration services.
+It helps local tailors go online and makes it easier for customers to book stitching and alteration services.

-It solves the biggest problem local tailors face — discoverability and online order management.
+The platform solves the biggest challenges local tailors face:
+✔ Low online visibility
+✔ Manual order management
+✔ No digital customer communication

+Tailor Hub brings all of this into a clean and modern online system.

 🚀 Features
 👤 Authentication

 Secure Login & Signup (JWT)

-Separate roles for Customer and Tailor
+Role-based access: Customer & Tailor

 🧵 For Tailors

-Create and manage service listings
+Create & manage service listings

-Manage customer orders
+Receive and manage customer orders

-Update order status (Pending → In Progress → Completed)
+Update order status
+(Pending → In Progress → Completed)

-Profile and service images
+Add service images and descriptions

 🛍️ For Customers

-Browse local tailors
+Browse nearby/local tailors

-View tailor services & pricing
+View services, pricing, and profiles

 Place custom stitching/alteration orders

-Track order status in real-time
+Track order progress in real-time

-🔄 General Features
+🔄 General Platform Features

-Responsive UI
+Fully responsive UI

-Dashboard for Tailors & Customers
+Clean dashboards for both user types

-Image uploads (Cloudinary/Multer)
+Image uploads using Cloudinary/Multer

-REST APIs with Express
+REST API backend using Express.js

 🛠️ Tech Stack
-Frontend
+🎨 Frontend

 React.js